Welcome! Bienvenue! Miyotôtâkewin!

 Established in 1853 - making it one of the oldest communities in Alberta - the Lac La Biche Mission is a National Historic Site located on the shores of picturesque Lac La Biche lake.
 This 45-acre site, including several restored historical buildings, numerous displays and an interpretive centre, offers visitors a link to the past through guided tours, all just a short drive away.

 Come walk through the fully restored 1894 Convent where some of Alberta's first European residents - the nuns of the Mission - spent their days.
 There you will see numerous displays featuring antiques once used by the nuns, priests and children residing at the Mission site.

-We have been officially designated a Provincial Historic Resource and a Parks Canada National Historic Site.
-Click here for more details.
+We are an officially designated Provincial Historic Resource and a Parks Canada National Historic Site.

 Lac La Biche Mission Church Roof Donation Campaign